RaghaRao314159/CAMelCase/README copy.md

 * Provide a much more personalised experience to mundane text messaging.

 ### How to use?:
-1. Get a 1 to 5 min recording of your friend, (e.g. Sam)
+1. Get a 30s recording of your friend, (e.g. Sam)
-2. Save Sam in your contacts - name, number, description and voice
+2. Save Sam in your phone contacts - name, number, description
-3. Go to chat and hear Sam's text in Sam's voice. \\
+3. Save Sam's voice in Persona app
-_Help: Go to https://ragharao.pythonanywhere.com/friend to simulate a conversation as a friend with yourself._
+4. Go to chat and hear Sam's text in Sam's voice.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>